DeepskyLog/Articles/HowTos/developOnWindows.md

 ## Install eclipse

 + Download eclipse from [](http:/eclipse.org/downloads/) http://eclipse.org/downloads/.
 Select 'Eclipse for PHP developers'.
-+ Double click the tar-ball to decompress the downloaded file.
-+ Copy the eclipse directory to the Application folder.
++ Install eclipse.

 ## Setting up eclipse

 + Start eclipse.
 + Select a location for your Workspace.
-The standard location is `/Users/wim/Documents/workspace/`.

 ### Install GitHub plugin
 + First update your eclipse.
 Select `Help`-`Check for Updates`.
 It is important to have all the latest updates, because without these updates, the needed plugins cannot be installed.
 Restart eclipse after the updates are installed.